LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Rename `SampleSetCards` to `SampleTypeCards` and explicitly filter out media sample types
 * Update `PicklistCreationMenuItem` to also work as a non-menu item
 * Fix problem in `AssayImportSubMenuItem` not respecting the `requireSelection` property
+* Change Picklist buttons to get user from serverContext instead of via prop

 ### version 2.254.1
 *Released*: 18 November 2022